-Where to Stay in Tupiza: Stay at Hostal Butch Cassidy which offers comfortable private rooms and a free breakfast, or treat yourself at the Hotel Mitru which has an outdoor pool to enjoy after hiking in the area.
+Where to Stay in Tupiza: Stay at Hostal Butch Cassidy which offers comfortable private rooms and free breakfast, or treat yourself at the Hotel Mitru which has an outdoor pool to enjoy after hiking in the area.

-Stuck in Salta for a few days because of bus strikes, we decided to see more of the province by taking a couple of organised day trips out of the city.
+Stuck in Salta for a few days because of bus strikes, we decided to see more of the province by taking a couple of organized day trips out of the city.
 One of the trips was to the quiet town of Cafayate.

-Surrounded by red desert and unusual rock formations as well as world class wineries, Cafayate is a dusty town where life ticks by at a leisurely pace.
+Surrounded by red desert and unusual rock formations as well as world-class wineries, Cafayate is a dusty town where life ticks by at a leisurely pace.